rust-lang/rfcs/text/0000-target-tier-policy.md

   beyond Rust (such as in other toolchains), unless they have a very good reason to diverge.
-- Tier 3 targets may have unusual requirements to build or use, but must not create legal issues for the Rust project or for developers who work on those targets.
+- Tier 3 targets may have unusual requirements to build or use, but must not create legal issues or impose onerous legal terms for the Rust project or for Rust developers or users.
   - The target must not introduce license incompatibilities.
   - Anything added to the Rust repository must be under the standard Rust license (`MIT OR Apache-2.0`).